 Baby’s first Christmas is such a special and sentimental time for every new parent.
 The first Christmas as an extended family!

-This is a time when we, as parents, start introducing our little new baby to beautiful Christmas traditions, such as taking a photo with Santa, making some Christmas ornaments, or getting your baby their very first Christmas stocking.
+This is a time when we, as parents, start introducing our little new baby to beautiful Christmas traditions, such as taking a photo with Santa, making some Christmas ornaments, buying the cutest Christmas outfit, or getting your baby their very first Christmas stocking.
 I remember I loved every moment of my daughters’ first Christmas and, even though they probably didn’t really appreciate all the traditions and presents, it’s been fun and unforgettable moments watching them being a part of it all.

 If you are looking for some of the best stocking stuffer ideas for babies to celebrate this Christmas, you’ve come to the right place!
 I have rounded up here some the best Christmas stocking fillers for babies, including stocking stuffers for baby boys or baby girls, stocking stuffers for newborns, as well as for older babies.